tungbq/devops-project/projects/aks-istio-application/README.md

 }
 ```

-## 2-Environemnt
+## 2-Prepare Environment

-Declare the DevOps project path to use later in kubectl command
+- Declare the absolute DevOps project path to use later in `kubectl` command
+- When we open new terminal, we should run these commands to set environment again

 ```bash
 export DEVOPS_PROJECT_PATH="/mnt/d/CODING/GITHUB/OPEN-SOURCE/my-project/devops-project" # replace by yours